 Cheese

 You can, of course, go totally cheeseless.
-There’s absolutely nothing missing on a pie with a quality crust, delicious sauce, and savory vegetables like mushrooms, onions, peppers, tomatoes, garlic, pineapple, artichoke hearts, and spinach.
-As long as the baker understands how not to dry out or burn the veggie-based toppings in the absence of cheese, you’ll get a perfectly delicious pie without the side order of heart disease.
+It can be perfectly lovely to enjoy a pie with a quality crust, delicious sauce, and savory vegetables like mushrooms, onions, peppers, tomatoes, garlic, artichoke hearts, and spinach.
+As long as you manage not to dry out or burn the veggie-based toppings in the absence of cheese, you’ll get a perfectly delicious pie without the side order of heart disease risk.

-The world of plant based dairy can come to the rescue if you do want to retain the cheesy nature of pizza.
+The world of plant-based dairy can come to the rescue if you do want to retain the cheesy nature of pizza.
 Brands like Daiya, Miyokos, Kite Hill, and Biolife all make cheeses that taste and even melt like the dairy kind.
 If you’re concerned about health, check the ingredients.
-Some are way more processed and have a lot more saturated fat than others.
-And as with any processed food, use them sparingly rather than as a two-inch covering.
+Some are much more processed and contain much more saturated fat than others.
+And as with any processed food, use them sparingly rather than as a two-inch high covering.

 All the Veggies!

-Your imagination is the only limiting factor when it comes to adding veggies to plant based pizzas.
-Beyond the well-known vegetable pizza topping why not try adding summer or winter squash, carrots, kale, or sweet potato?
+Your imagination is the only limiting factor when it comes to adding veggies to pizzas.
+Beyond the well-known vegetable pizza topping, why not try adding summer or winter squash, carrots, kale, or sweet potato?
 You can keep the toppings thin, or stack them up in defiance of gravity.
-(Word of warning: Really tall veggies stacks will require the use of a knife and fork to eat.)
+(Word of warning: Really tall veggie stacks will require the use of a knife and fork to eat.)

 Fruit

 Yes, fruit can go on pizza!
-Technically, tomatoes and peppers are also fruit, so it’s not as big a leap as you might think.
-And since most tomato sauce is full of sugar, why not get the sweetness on your pizza from fruit, the original source of sugar?
+Technically, tomatoes and peppers are also fruits, so it’s not as big a leap as you might think.
+And since most tomato sauce is full of sugar, why not get the sweetness on your pizza from fruit, the source of sugar?

-You can go with classic Italian herbs, like oregano, basil, marjoram, and thyme.
+You can go with classic Italian herbs such as oregano, basil, marjoram, and thyme.
 Or you can mix it up with flavor profiles from lots of other cuisines: Mexican, Thai, Mediterranean, West African, and so on.
 Lots of stores sell pre-mixed spice blends, so you can get started without investing in a bunch of different spices.
 If you’re going low-sodium, just be sure to opt for blends without added salt.

 Meat Analogues